-Considered as the land of the free, United States of America is home to many iconic places.
+Considered as the land of the free, United States of America is home to many iconic sights.
 You have the Statue of Liberty, the Empire State Building, and Times Square in New York City, the Golden Gate Bridge in San Francisco, plus all of the amazing National Parks, not to mention a plethora of smaller destinations that are equally stunning.